jhirn/k8s-example/infrastructure/README.md

 ## Setup

 1. Ensure terraform is installed on your system.
-If you use mise, `script/bootstrap` take care of this for you, but asdf or another solution works fine.
+If you use mise, `script/bootstrap` takes care of this for you, but asdf or another solution works fine.

-2. Run `script/bootstrap` initialize terraform and create workspaces.
+2. Run `script/bootstrap` to initialize terraform and create workspaces.

 ## AWS CLI and deploy user

-This app requires you have aws cli installed and set to a profile with adequate permisions.
+This app requires you to have aws cli installed and set to a profile with adequate permissions.
 I used the following policy which is sufficient but needs additional refinement.

 ```json
 {